 What is a Plea Bargain and Why is it Used in Utah Criminal Cases?

 Movies and TV shows give the false impression that most criminal trials result in a dramatic pronouncement of guilt or innocence.
 In reality, the vast majority of criminal cases terminate with plea bargains, which are also called plea deals or plea agreements.
 Plea bargains are controversial, and there are strong arguments for and against their use.
-In this article, criminal defense attorney Darwin Overson will explain how plea bargains work, the pros and cons of plea bargaining, the different types of plea deals which may be offered, and the ethical debate surrounding the plea bargain system.
+In this article, Salt Lake City criminal defense lawyer Darwin Overson will explain how plea bargains work, the pros and cons of plea bargaining, the different types of plea deals which may be offered, and the ethical debate surrounding the plea bargain system.

 What Are Plea Bargains?
 Are There Different Types?